Learn about Screenwriting!

-Screenplays are where cinematic stories are born!
-Screenplays provide the blueprint for a movie or TV show.
 Use your creativity to craft the stories you want to tell through dialogue, plot, and tone.

+The Wake Forest Summer Immersion Screenwriting Institute is an unforgettable experience for high school students.
 Do you have an interest in screenwriting and are curious about writing your own?
 Are you passionate about storytelling?
 Do you love creative writing and dream about creating the next great movie, documentary, or television series?
 If so, then the Screenwriting Institute is for you.
 The Screenwriting Institute is a week-long program designed for high school students to gain an understanding of the art and craft of writing screenplays for film, television and/or video games.
 Students will learn how to write their own screenplay, meet with Screenwriting professionals, and create two short original screenplays by the end of the week.

 At a Glance